 An ARU Username and Password is required to access e-resources.
 Students enrolled on ARU courses will receive this during the registration process.
-Staff without an Anglia account should contact our University's Academic Office.
+Staff without an ARU account should contact our University's Academic Office.

-If you're having problems with your login or password try the self-service password reset service or contact IT Services.
+If you're having problems with your login or password please contact IT Services.

 |Academic OneFile||Academic OneFile is a large database of full-text articles from leading journals and reference sources covering all major disciplines.
 It contains nearly 14,000 indexed titles, including more than 10,000 peer-reviewed journals and more than 6,500 in full-text.
 OneFile is both authoritative and comprehensive.||Variable||Abstract & full text|